phoongkhangzhie/culture-chat/README.md

 ### Step 1 — Sample conversations from WildChat

-WildChat-1M is a large dataset; it is faster to save a local sample first before annotating.
+WildChat-1M is a large dataset; saving a local sample first is faster than streaming during annotation.

 ```bash
 python main.py sample \